Uranus and Neptune as methane planets: producing icy giants from refractory planetesimals: Growth of the Outer Planets and Accretion of Solids

 Assuming that high-Z vapor in the atmosphere obeys the ideal gas law, an assumption which was found to be judicious in giants such as Uranus and Neptune \citep{IaroslavitzPodolak-2007}, then compositional stratification can be explained as follows.
 At a given layer, and for a given high-Z material dissolved in the atmosphere by ablation, its local abundance determines its exact partial pressure in the gas.
 If the partial pressure of each high-Z material exceeds its saturated vapor pressure, which is a function of the ambient temperature in that layer, then this means that the high-Z material is in excess of a saturated state, and it must condense, releasing latent heat during the phase transition.
 Condensed matter descends towards the core if it is heavier than the ambient gas, losing gravitational energy on its way.
 This so-called 'rainout' process leads to a compositional gradient.
 Since the temperature increases with deepening layers, each layer is able to contain more vapor of the same material (the saturated vapor pressure increases with the temperature).
 At the boundary of the solid silicate core and the overlying saturated atmosphere, if the latter cannot absorb all the (continually) ablated high-Z material, the rest of it adds to the solid core.
 This allows the solid core to grow even without direct impacts \citep{IaroslavitzPodolak-2007,LeconteEtAl-2017,BodenheimerEtAl-2018,BrouwersEtAl-2018,BrouwersEtAl-2020}.
-The rainout process implies that high-Z materials increase inward according to Z. Given differences in their mean molecular weights, saturated vapor pressures and the temperature gradient in the atmosphere, one expects a stratified structure to emerge, just as it does in our growth and evolution code (Figures \ref{fig:BodenheimerCode1_35}-\ref{fig:BodenheimerCode2_65}).
+The rainout process implies that high-Z materials increase inward according to Z. Given differences in their mean molecular weights, saturated vapor pressures and the temperature gradient in the atmosphere, one expects a stratified structure to emerge, just as it does in our growth and evolution code.
+The composition distribution for the fiducial materials iron, silica, water and H+He is shown in Figure \ref{fig:BodenheimerCode}.

 Compositional gradients also provide the physical justification for our statistical random model code, which is currently implemented based on the idea of adjacent-material mixing and stratification.
 Convective mixing might in principle also hinder the rainout process and thus mix all of the various materials together.
 However, it has been shown previously that the formation of compositional gradients generally tend to prevent this from happening, stabilizing the layers against large-scale convective motion \citep{LeconteEtAl-2017,VazanHelled-2020}.
 Note that the rainout process will occur for any high-Z material, both the original materials introduced into the atmosphere by planetesimal ablation, or their chemical products, invoked by our chemical model below.
 Thus, even if the local conditions are initially incompatible for the chemistry we invoke, condensible species can still descend in the atmosphere until the required conditions are satisfied.